-Roster: Clinical Treatment Guideline Development Panel for Post-traumatic Stress Disorder
+Roster: APA Guideline Development Panel for Post-traumatic Stress Disorder

 Joan M. Cook, PhD, is an associate professor at Yale School of Medicine and a researcher at the U.S. Department of Veterans Affairs (VA) National Center for PTSD.
 She has numerous publications in the traumatic stress and geriatric mental health fields, including scientific papers on the phenomenology, assessment and treatment of older adult trauma survivors.
-Since 2001, Dr. Cook has continuously received funding from the National Institute of Mental Health, serving as the principal investigator on four grants — three specifically on the dissemination and implementation of evidence-based psychotherapies for PTSD.
+Since 2001, Cook has continuously received funding from the National Institute of Mental Health, serving as the principal investigator on four grants, three specifically on the dissemination and implementation of evidence-based psychotherapies for PTSD.
 Her most recent NIMH grant supports a nationwide investigation of the adoption and sustained use of two evidence-based treatments for PTSD in VA residential treatment programs.
 She has been active in the leadership of APA's Div.
-56 (Trauma), serving as representative to the APA Council of Representatives.
+56 (Trauma Psychology), serving on the APA Council of Representatives.
 She is also on the board of directors of the International Society for Traumatic Stress Studies.
-Dr. Cook serves on the editorial boards of two journals for trauma research, Psychological Trauma: Theory, Research, Practice and Policy and Journal of Traumatic Stress.
+Cook serves on the editorial boards of two journals for trauma research, Psychological Trauma: Theory, Research, Practice and Policy and Journal of Traumatic Stress.

-John A. Fairbank, PhD, is a professor in the Department of Psychiatry and Behavioral Sciences, Duke University Medical Center, and director of the VA Mid-Atlantic (VISN 6) Mental Illness Research, Education and Clinical Center headquartered at the Durham VA Medical Center.
-Dr. Fairbank serves as co-director of the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Center for Child Traumatic Stress, co-located at Duke University and UCLA.
+John A. Fairbank, PhD, is a professor in the department of psychiatry and behavioral sciences, Duke University Medical Center, and director of the VA Mid-Atlantic (VISN 6) Mental Illness Research, Education and Clinical Center headquartered at the Durham VA Medical Center.
+Fairbank serves as co-director of the Substance Abuse and Mental Health Services Administration's National Center for Child Traumatic Stress, colocated at Duke University and UCLA.
 His research has helped to establish the prevalence of veterans', children's and adolescents' exposure to trauma, the impact of trauma on mental and physical health, and the utility of quality improvement models for implementing evidence-based treatments for traumatic stress reactions in community agencies.
-A past-president of the International Society for Traumatic Stress Studies, Dr. Fairbank currently serves on the boards of directors for Psychology Beyond Borders and the Center for Child and Family Health in Durham, N.C.
+A past-president of the International Society for Traumatic Stress Studies, Fairbank currently serves on the boards of directors for Psychology Beyond Borders and the Center for Child and Family Health in Durham, N.C.

 Devon Hinton, MD, PhD, serves as associate professor of psychiatry at Massachusetts General Hospital, Harvard Medical School.
 His area of expertise is cross-cultural psychiatry.
 He reads and speaks fluent Cambodian, French, Laotian, Spanish and Thai.
 He has researched the presentation, generation and treatment of trauma-related disorders among Southeast Asian refugees and Latino groups in the United States.
 He has also developed a culturally sensitive treatment of PTSD for refugee and minority populations and tested its efficacy in controlled trials.
 In addition, Dr. Hinton recently received funding from the National Institutes of Health for a project that will explore a stepped care model of treatment in primary care for Cambodian refugees in the United States.
 He also recently completed a survey of PTSD and key linguistic idioms of distress in Cambodian populations.